CodyNicholson/Backend_Development_Notes/The_Complete_Java_Developer_Course/4_OOP_Classes_Constructors_Inheritance/constructors.md

 When you call the constructor from the constructor, you must put this call on the first line of your constructor - We could not print "Empty Constructor" *before* we used the this() to call the constructor in the no-arguments constructor

+-

+If you wanted, in the non-empty constructor you could call the setter methods instead of using "this.field = field" - this is not good practice, though

 ```java
 public class Main
 {